North-Eastern University, Gombe

-Pen Resource University, established by Pen Resource Academy (PRA), is a private, co-educational group of schools in Gombe, Gombe State, in north-eastern Nigeria.
+North-Eastern University, Gombe (formerly known as Pen Resource University), established by proprietor of Pen Resource Academy (PRA), is a private, co-educational group of schools in Gombe, Gombe State, in north-eastern Nigeria.
 It is among twelve private universities approved to be established by the Federal Executive Council (FEC) on April 6, 2022.
-It became licensed by the Nigeria Universities Commission (NUC) in May 2022.
+It became licensed by the Nigeria .Universities Commission (NUC) in May 2022.

 History

 Pen Resource University is the first private university in Gombe State and the third in north-eastern Nigeria.
 It was established by Dr. Sani Jauro as Pen Resource Academy.
 The school is situated in the village of Lafiyawo along Gombe-Bauchi road, Gombe, Gombe State, and focuses on educating students in digital and other twenty-first century-relevant skills.